juanri0s/sbt-sharding/README.md

 ### Auto-Shard Example

 Automatically determine the number of shards based on test file count.
-Use a two-job approach to dynamically generate the matrix:
+Use a two-job approach to auto-generate the matrix:

 ```yaml
 name: Test